Link11 WAAP

 • Description: Information about this Filter, for use within the interface.

-• Source: For datafeed-based Global Filters, this contains the URL of the source data feed.
-For self-managed Global Filters, this field should be set to self-managed.
+• Source: For datafeed-based Global Filters, this contains the URL of the source.
+Otherwise, this field should be set to self-managed.

 Tags